 Trampoline Parks and Bounce Houses Where NJ Kids Can Get Aerial

-Jumping and flipping at one of New Jersey's many indoor trampoline parks or bounce houses is a fun way to keep energetic kids busy.
-Whether you are planning a birthday party, looking for a rainy day activity, or just burning off energy, springy trampolines and inflatable bouncers are sure winners.
+Jumping and flipping at one of New Jersey's many indoor trampoline parks and bounce houses is a fun way to keep energetic kids busy.
+Whether you're planning a birthday party, looking for a rainy day activity, or just burning off energy, springy trampolines and inflatable bouncers are sure winners.

 Find more active fun in our Guide to NJ Kids' Sports Centers, Gyms, and Fun Zones.

 Most trampoline parks feature huge grids of rectangular trampolines so kids can leap side by side or bounce from one trampoline bed to another, and many have angled trampoline walls, so they can literally bounce off the walls.
 Foam pits filled with thousands of soft blocks invite younger kids to jump in with flying leaps and flips.
 Throw in some dodgeball and trampoline basketball courts, and older kids will be entertained for hours.